jonburdon/thorin-and-company/readme.md

 Can use **heroku apps:rename newnamehere --app currentnamehere** to rename Check app is running eg **https://thorin-and-company-learning.herokuapp.com/** Link github repo to Heroku
-Create requirements.txt
-Create proc file to instruct Heroku how to run project Use **git remote -v** to check remote link - should be absent Go to Heroku Settings page for this project
+Use **git remote -v** to check remote link - should be absent Go to Heroku Settings page for this project
 Copy git url for this project eg: https://git.heroku.com/thorin-and-company-learning.git